doodeec/dcom-angular-dialog/README.md

 ###Parameters

     - templateName
-        name of html template defined for the modal
+        name of html template defined for the modal, will be searched in templates folder by default (relative path)
     - className
         CSS class of the root dialog element
     - customCtrl